zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Something that is “simplistic” is too simple.
 It's related to the previous expression, “dumbing them down” or “dumbing something down.”
 Yo u don't want to dumb it down so that it's simplistic.
 “Simplistic” would be  a description that is not accurate because you are leaving important things out in ord er to try to make it easier for people to understand.
 When it's simplistic, people are understanding the wrong thing because you're not giving them all the inform ation they need.

 Tara tries to help him by saying that, “My rule of thumb is to think about which concepts really jump out at me when I think about t he topic and identify any patterns in the information.”
 A “rule of from thumb  (thumb)” means a general guideline, something that isn't an official rule.
 I t isn't written down, but it's something you use to help you think about a certain  situation.
 For example, in the kitchen, my rule of thumb is to put the oven at 350  degrees Fahrenheit if I'm not sure how hot the oven should be.
 That's my rule of thumb.
 That's what I use when I'm not sure about something.
 So, a rule of th umb is a general rule that you apply in different situations.
-Tara says her rule o f thumb in preparing presentations is to think about which concepts real ly jump out at her.
+Tara says her rule of thumb in preparing presentations is to think about which concepts real ly jump out at her.
 The expression “to jump out at someone” means to be the  thing that gets that person’s attention the most, to capture or catch so meone's interest or attention.
 Something that “jumps out at you” is something that  you notice immediately.
 It's something that you see is important right away.

 Tara tries to find ideas that jump out at her and h elp her identify any patterns in the information.
 A “pattern” (pattern) is a repeati ng design or sequence,

 something that you see over and over again.
 A, A, B , B, B, A, A, B, B, B, A, A, B, B, B – that's a pattern, okay?
 Two A’s followed by three B’s.

 Stan says, “That's a good idea.”
 He is going to tak e Tara’s suggestion of building his presentation around the things that jump out at  him.
 “To build a presentation” would mean to construct or to make the presentation .
 Tara says, “I would also find a non-specialist and do a run-through to get h is or her feedback.”
 A “run- through” is when you practice something in order to  prepare for some other event.
 You are going to go through it as a way of p racticing it.
 It's not the actual presentation.
-It's something you would do to prepar e yourself.
+It's something you would do to prepare yourself.
 Tara suggests finding someone who is a “non-specialist” and doing  a “run-through” to get his or her feedback or opinion.
 Tara says, “That's the bes t way to know if you’ve nailed it.”
 “To nail (nail) something” is an informal expr ession meaning to do it exactly the way you should've done it, to do something very  well.

 Stan says, “That's another good idea.
 What do I owe  you for all of this good advice?”
 “What do I owe you?” means “What do I have  to give you as payment?”
 Tara says, “There is a new restaurant across the st reet I've been meaning to try for lunch.”
 Tara is suggesting that Stan take her t o lunch to thank her at a new restaurant that she wants to try near where they wo rk.

 Stan says, “Say no more.”
 This is an expression tha t means I understand what you are saying completely.
 You don't need to tell m e anything else.
 “Say no more.
 Lunch is on me.”
 When someone says, “Lunch is  on me,” they mean they're going to pay for it.
 They’re inviting you t o lunch.
 Tara says, “Really?
 Let's go now before you change your mind.”
 “To change you r mind” means to change your opinion, to come to a different decision.
 Terr a wants to go immediately before Stan changes his mind, changes his opinion a bout taking her to lunch.

-Now let’s listen to the dialog this time, at a norm al speed.
+Now let’s listen to the dialog this time, at a normal speed.

 [start of dialog]